 Geometry: An Interactive Journey to Mastery

 Overall, Geometry: An Interactive Journey to Mastery is an outstanding course that offers a comprehensive and engaging exploration of one of the most important areas of mathematics.
 Whether you're a student, a teacher, or a curious adult, this course is guaranteed to provide you with new insights and a deeper appreciation for the power and beauty of geometry.
 So why not embark on this journey today and discover the wonders of geometry for yourself?

-Geometry: An Interactive Journey to Mastery is a series that is currently running and has 1 seasons (36 episodes).
-The series first aired on May 1, 2014.
+Geometry: An Interactive Journey to Mastery is a series that ran for 1 seasons (36 episodes) between May 1, 2014 and on The Great Courses

+Geometry: An Interactive Journey to Mastery